 Appendix A, "XVM and XLV Logical Volumes," provides a side-by-side comparison of XVM and XLV logical volume configuration and provides procedures for converting an existing XLV logical volume configuration to an XVM configuration.

-Note: To use the mirroring feature described in this guide under either IRIX or Linux, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.
+Note: To use the mirroring feature described in this guide under either IRIX or Linux, you must purchase and install the appropriate FLEXIm license.

 Related Documentation